Silent Migraine (Migraine Aura Without Pain)

 People typically associate migraines with the third phase of head pain.
-However, some migraine sufferers experience a type of migraine that has many migraine symptoms, yet the head pain is absent.
-The terms silent migraine and acephalgic migraine refer to a migraine attack which skips the third phase of headache.
+However, some people with migraine have a type of migraine that has many migraine symptoms but no head pain.
+Silent migraine and acephalgic migraine refer to a migraine attack that skips the third phase of head pain.

-Migraine sufferers may experience only silent migraine attacks, while others may have some migraine attacks with head pain and others without.
-Although silent migraines may occur at any age and in those who never experienced migraines before, most often silent migraines pop up in people who suffered from migraines with aura when they were younger.
+Some people with migraine have only silent migraine attacks or migraine aura without pain.
+Others may have some migraine attacks with head pain and others without.
+Silent migraines may occur at any age and in those who never experienced migraines before.
+However, most silent migraines pop up in people who suffered from migraines with aura when they were younger.1

 - Acephalgic migraine